Computations in equivariant Gromov-Witten theory of GKM spaces: Gromov--Witten invariants and quantum cohomology

 \subsection{Localization formula}

 An analogue for the equivariant localization formula (Theorem \ref{thm:ABBV}) is available for the moduli space of stable maps to calculate (equivariant) Gromov--Witten invariants, see \cite{Kontsevich_1995,Manin_1995,Graber_Pandharipande_1999}.
 For algebraic GKM spaces, \cite{LS17} worked out an explicit formula in terms of the GKM graph that requires knowledge of the compatible connection induced by the GKM space and the relations among the curve classes $[C_e]\in H_2(X)$ for $e\in E(G)$.
-In this Section, we recall their formula and set up the required notation.
-Although the results in \cite{LS17} as well as Theorem \ref{thm:con_indep} hold in arbitrary genus, we will restrict notation to the genus zero case in this paper.
+Although their formula works in arbitrary genus, we will restrict notation to the genus zero case in this paper.
+In this Section, we recall their formula and set up the required notation:

 \begin{itemize} \item $X$ is an $m$-dimensional algebraic GKM space acted on by a torus $T$. \item $G$ is the GKM graph of $X$ and $\alpha$ is the axial function. \item $\{\nabla_{(e,v)} : (e,v)\in E(G)^\pm\}$ is the compatible connection induced by $X$. \item For any $v\in V(G)$, $\alpha(v):=\prod_{\epsilon\in F(G)_v} \alpha(\epsilon)$. \item Let $e$ be an edge, and let $\epsilon\in F(G)_v$ be one of the two flags defined by $e$.
 Then for any positive integer $d$,